-How to clean your gutters in 6 easy steps
+Got leaves?
+Here's how to easily clean your gutters

 Gutter scoops are also simple yet effective tools that glide in the curvature of gutters, picking up loose debris with a few passes.

-3. Start with the largest debris
+Step 3.
+Start with the largest debris

 Work by the downspout first and begin by clearing out the largest items—remove any branches, limbs, and any trash that collected in the gutters with your hands.
 From there, dump the debris from the gutters into the bucket or onto the ground.

-4. Work on packed, harder-to-remove debris
+Step 4.
+Work on packed, harder-to-remove debris

 For stuck-on, waterlogged leaves, use a gutter scoop or similarly shaped item—a trowel can also work—to wedge out the debris.
 Continue to dispose of the material into a bucket or tarp.

-5. Wash the gutters thoroughly
+Step 5.
+Wash the gutters thoroughly

 To wash out any additional debris and any leftover sludge, use your garden hose with a heavy pressure nozzle to flush out the gutters and downspouts.
 This is where the gutter cleaner nozzle can come in handy, getting into dirty nooks and crannies that may be hard to reach.
 Dawson says you should ensure the water is flowing freely through the downspout—that way, you know it’s completely clear of any obstructions.

-6. Protect your gutters throughout the year
+Step 6.
+Protect your gutters throughout the year

 To completely protect your gutters from fallen debris out the year, you can install gutter guards, which will act as a protective barrier against debris to begin with.
 There are several types of gutter guards to choose from—mesh and screen guards, for example, let water through but prevent leaves and debris from collecting in the gutter itself.

-This stainless steel micro-mesh guard sold at The Home Depot has over 5,000 5-star reviews and is loved by reviewers for how well it keeps out even the smallest debris like pine tree needles.
+The best gutter guard system you can buy is the FlexxPoint 30-year Gutter Cover System, which our testing found to be strong and durable, easy to install, and blocks debris well.

-There are also foam gutter guards and brush guards, which essentially work similarly other materials in blocking out debris.
-In deciding which gutter guard is best for your home, take into consideration how noticeable the guards are from the ground, how heavy duty the material is (especially if you live in a colder climate where snow and ice collection are inevitable), and the overall price point.
+There are also foam gutter guards and brush guards, which essentially work similar to other materials in blocking out debris.
+In deciding which gutter guard is best for your home, take into consideration: How noticeable the guards are from the ground, how heavy duty the material is (especially if you live in a colder climate where snow and ice collection are inevitable), and the overall price point.

 You can also buy an inexpensive leaf strainer, which sits on the top of the downspout to collect leaves or twigs before it moves down and gets caught in the gutter drains.
-Although this won’t keep debris from the gutters themselves, it will keep them from getting stuck in the downspout.
+Although this won’t keep debris from the gutters themselves, it will keep them from getting stuck in the downspouts and drain pipes.

 Prices were accurate at the time this article was published but may change over time.